View the current warnings for Tasmania

 - Winds

-- West to northwesterly 10 to 15 knots decreasing to about 10 knots in the late evening.
+- South to southwesterly 10 to 15 knots increasing to 25 knots before shifting east to northeasterly below 10 knots in the evening.

 - Seas